History_Timeline_1950s.jpg

 June 17, 1949

-• Six employees purchase the Payne Furnace Long Beach, California branch for $24,000.
-Renaming it Southland Heating, the new company consists of three majority stakeholders and three minority stakeholders: Don Will, Donald E. Sullivan, Robert N. Hall, Lawrence Redwine, Charles E. Watson, and Margaret G. Stimson.
+• Six employees purchase the Payne Furnace Long Beach, California branch for $24,000 and name the new company Southland Heating.
+The new stakeholders are Don Will, Donald E. Sullivan, Robert N. Hall, Lawrence Redwine, Charles E. Watson, and Margaret G. Stimson.

 History_Timeline_1950sb.jpg